daniel-y-bae/market-maven/README.txt

             * state-geocodes-v2010.csv: List of U.S. state identifier codes (e.g., FIPS, Region, etc.).
 Derived from U.S. Census.
             * 2019_Gaz_counties_national.txt: Total land and water area (in square miles) by U.S. county.
 Derived from 2019 Gazetteer File.

+        /experiments: Data and analysis for the experiments for our project.
+These experiments include: (1) a user survey and (2) cluster analysis.
+            * Market Maven - Experiments and Evaluation: Experiments, evaluation, and results from analysis of user survey research.
+            * Market Maven - Group A Instructions.pdf: Protocol for user survey research (Group A).
+            * Market Maven - Group B Instructions.pdf: Protocol for user survey research (Group B).
+            * pca_experimentation.ipynb: Experiments, evaluation, and results from analysis of clustering approach, model, and output.

         /scripts: Python scripts for compiling and building the back-end database.
             * build_market_maven_db.py: Builds the back-end database that is stores all of data required by the application.
             * build_geojson_counties.py: Builds the U.S. county geoJSON file that is required by the choropleth map displayed on the map page.